westonludeke/mexico-capitals-quiz/README.md

 ## What this is:

 A simple quiz in JavaScript on the capitals of the 31 Mexican states.
-Built this project to learn two dimentional arrays as part of the Treehouse "Beginning JavaScript" course.
+I built this project to learn two dimentional arrays as part of the Treehouse "Beginning JavaScript" course.
+[You can click here to view the project live, via GitHub Pages](https://westonludeke.github.io/mexico-capitals-quiz/)

 ## More: